nunobrum/spicelib/README.md

 mc.set_parameter_deviation('Vos', 3e-4, 5e-3, 'uniform')  # The keyword 'distribution' is optional
 mc.prepare_testbench(num_runs=1000)  # Prepares the testbench for 1000 simulations

-# Finally the netlist is saved to a file
+# Finally the netlist is saved to a file.
+This file contians all the instructions to run the simulation in LTspice
-mc.save_netlist('./testfiles/sallenkey_mc.net')
+mc.save_netlist('./testfiles/temp/sallenkey_mc.asc')
 ```
+-- in examples/run_montecarlo.py [Example 1]

 When opening the created sallenkey_mc.net file, we can see that the following circuit.

 ![Sallen-Key Amplifier with Montecarlo](./doc/modules/sallenkey_mc.png "Sallen-Key Amplifier with Montecarlo")